larcher/owncast.github.io/content/docs/notifications.md

 If you'd like to expand on this and send automated notifications to other destinations, create a custom [webhook](/thirdparty/webhooks/).

+Note: notifications will only be sent after your stream has been live for 2 minutes, and no notifications will be sent if your stream has already notified within the last 10 minutes.

 {{<versionsupport feature="External notification" version="0.0.12">}}

 ## Browser notifications